lvsti/Armless/README.md

 To build: Xcode 11.7+

-To run: macOS Catalina (10.15) and above
+To run: macOS Catalina (10.15) and above, with `lipo` installed (comes with Xcode/Command Line Tools)

 ## License